turbot/steampipe-docs/docs/cloud/mods.md

 ## Overview

-Mods allow pre-defined [queries](reference/mod-resources/query), [controls/benchmarks](mods/writing-controls) and [dashboards](mods/writing-dashboards) to be packaged and versioned.
-Steampipe Cloud now allows you to install mods into your workspace like you would do in your [local environment](mods/mod-dependencies), allowing a wealth of pre-defined dashboards for you to run.
+Mods allow predefined [queries](reference/mod-resources/query), [controls/benchmarks](mods/writing-controls) and [dashboards](mods/writing-dashboards) to be packaged and versioned.
+Steampipe Cloud now allows you to install mods into your workspace like you would do in your [local environment](mods/mod-dependencies), allowing a wealth of predefined dashboards for you to run.

 ## Installing Mods